 People that randomly land on your website are generally referred to as “cold traffic.”
 This means that the person doesn’t know you yet and it’s going to be much harder to make a sale from them.

-On the other hand, “hot traffic” refers to people who know and trust you on a level that makes them much more likely to buy your products.
+On the other hand, “hot or warm traffic” refers to people who know and trust you on a level that makes them much more likely to buy your products.

-So how do we turn a “cold” buyer into a “hot” buyer?
+So how do you turn a “cold” buyer into a “hot” buyer?

 Other than writing awesome blog content, you’ll need to take a few additional measures to turn your readers into subscribers.